Knock Knock (Twice song)

-"Knock Knock" (stylized in all caps) is a song recorded by South Korea girl group Twice for their special album Twicecoaster: Lane 2 (2017).
-The song was released by JYP Entertainment on February 20, 2017, as the album's lead single.
-It was written by Shim Eun-jee, Lee Woo-min "Collapsedone", and Mayu Wakisaka.
+"Knock Knock" (stylized in all caps) is a song recorded by South Korean girl group Twice for their special album Twicecoaster: Lane 2 (2017).
+It was released by JYP Entertainment on February 20, 2017, as the album's lead single.
+Written by Shim Eun-jee, Lee Woo-min "Collapsedone", and Mayu Wakisaka, it is a bubblegum pop song with rock, disco, and electronic influences and a 1980s-inspired house beat.

 Background and release

 On January 18, 2017, it was reported that Twice would be releasing a special album after their concert in Seoul.
 In early February, Twice officially announced the release of the reissue of Twicecoaster: Lane 1, titled Twicecoaster: Lane 2, on February 20 with a newly recorded track titled "Knock Knock".

 Two music video teasers for "Knock Knock" were released on February 17 and 18 at midnight.
 The first teaser started with the sound of knock which was heard on the ending of the music video for "TT", while the second teaser showed the members dressed in a variety of outfits that flash by in the stop-motion video.
 The final group image teaser was released on February 19 at midnight.
 Twice also greeted the fans via Naver V Live for a comeback countdown at 23:30 KST.
 The music video for "Knock Knock" was officially released the next day in conjunction with the release of the album.
 It was also released for digital download on various music sites.